tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 * the `cmp` method (in this case of a `u32` returns an ordering
 * `match <expr> { <case> => <statement>, <case> => <statement> }`
 	* like switch-case
-	* multiline statements can be enclose
+	* multiline statements can be enclosed in `{}`
+* `let guess :u32 =...` re-declares guess, as an integer
+	* `:<type` is how types are statically declared
+	* assignment without `let` would fail here because

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDM4Mjk0NjgsNDE2NTc1OTAyLC0xOT
-g1MTY5MDIzLDQwNjkzMjU5MSwtMzcxMzI5Mzg1LDY2MTE4NzQ2
-NCwtNjAzNjkyMTg4LDE1MzQ1ODIzNCwtMjEyMzkyNjEwMSwtMT
-ExNDAwOTgxNSw5ODk3NDI2NTldfQ==
+eyJoaXN0b3J5IjpbMTQ2OTg0NzUwMSw0MTY1NzU5MDIsLTE5OD
+UxNjkwMjMsNDA2OTMyNTkxLC0zNzEzMjkzODUsNjYxMTg3NDY0
+LC02MDM2OTIxODgsMTUzNDU4MjM0LC0yMTIzOTI2MTAxLC0xMT
+E0MDA5ODE1LDk4OTc0MjY1OV19
 -->